Phoenix Nights: Layout

 The club follows the layout of a typical working men's club, with a large cabaret room along with a lounge area (called 'The Pennine Suite' in the opening series).
 In an attempt to diversify and attract more customers, the lounge is later converted into a successful Chinese restaurant named "The Golden Phoenix".
 There is also a games room in the club, which was named the "Jocky Wilson Suite" in the first series, and the "Tony Knowles Suite" in the second.
-In the first series, the room was shown as a home to the games supplied by "Dodgy Eric", such as the wonky snooker table, the bucking bronco and the child's aeroplane ride.
+In the first series, the room was shown as a home to the games supplied by "Dodgy Eric", such as the wonky snooker table, the bucking bronco and a kiddie ride of the title character from Jimbo and the Jet-Set.
 In the second series, the games room is used more as lounge and general social area with dining tables, although there is a dartboard and a new snooker table.
 The solarium is also adjacent, through a door from this room.
 The Pennine Suite served as a general large lounge and social area in the first series, but was seldom seen in the second series; it contains a small stage used for Wednesday "free and easy" nights.
 Eventually it was replaced by a Chinese restaurant.
 The other room in the club is a larger cabaret style room, which plays host to larger features such as Talent Trek and Stars in their Eyes.